 If you hope to catch a train traveling along the train tracks it’s best to visit on a weekday.
 The train line service business along the railroad so it sees the most frequent traffic during the business days and during working hours.

 If you visit during the weekday trains come almost every hour.
-However, there is no guarantee, and the railway company does not post schedules for security reasons.
-We’ve waited over an hour before for the train only for it to never come.
+However, there is no guarantee, and CPR does not post schedules for security reasons.
+We’ve waited over an hour before in the dead of winter for the train only for it to never come.
 We left with very frozen faces and fingers, and the photo you see above!

-You can visit the Morant’s Curve viewpoint during any season and it always looks magical.
-However, I love winter season the most.
+You can visit the Morant’s Curve viewpoint during any season; it always looks magical.
+However, I love the winter season the most.
 Keep in mind that after a big winter storm, plowing is prioritized on the TransCanada before clearing the Bow Vallely Parkway.

 Tips For Photographs at Morant’s Curve